kedro-org/kedro/docs/source/tutorial/set_up_data.md

 ## Download datasets

-The spaceflights tutorial makes use of three fictional datasets of companies shuttling customers to the Moon and back:
+The spaceflights tutorial makes use of three fictional datasets of companies shuttling customers to the Moon and back.
+The data comes in two different formats: `.csv` and `.xlsx`:

 * `companies.csv` contains data about space travel companies, such as their location, fleet count and rating
 * `reviews.csv` is a set of reviews from customers for categories, such as comfort and price
 * `shuttles.xlsx` is a set of attributes for spacecraft across the fleet, such as their engine type and passenger capacity

-You will use the data to train a model to predict the price of shuttle hire.
-However, before you get to train the model, you will need to prepare the data for model building by combining the files to create a model input table.

-The data comes in two different formats: `.csv` and `.xlsx`.
-Kedro supports a number of different data types, and those supported can be found in the API documentation.

 Download and save the files to the `data/01_raw` folder of your project:

 * [companies.csv](https://kedro-org.github.io/kedro/companies.csv)
 * [reviews.csv](https://kedro-org.github.io/kedro/reviews.csv)
 * [shuttles.xlsx](https://kedro-org.github.io/kedro/shuttles.xlsx)

 ## Register the datasets